MCFrank16/suura-backend/README.md

 - ### start the application
 ```
 // Production

 npm start
 yarn start

 // Development

 npm run start:dev
 yarn start:dev
 ```
 - ### testing
-It is recommended to use `Local MongoDB URL` speed sake during test
+It is recommended to use `Local MongoDB URL` for speed sake during test

+**if your MongoDB is running locally**, first start your local db by following instructions mentioned in `Database Setup`*

+to run test simply do:
 ```
 yarn test
 npm test
 ```
+**NOTE that:** Test should use different database with `development` or `production`, follow `.env.sample`

+### GraphQL Playground
+open `localhost:4000/suura` in your browser. activated only during development

 ### Tools
 - GraphQL